Gibraltar Offshore Company Formation

 - Declaration of Compliance

-- Appropriate fee to the Gibraltar Companies Registry
+- The appropriate fee to the Gibraltar Companies Registry

 A Gibraltar Non-Resident Company does not have to pay any local taxes, if it does not conduct any business activities within the country.